 For purposes of this trial, a 3-Day Voiding Diary will be used to assess the frequency of voluntary micturitions and involuntary episodes of urine loss at baseline and at several time points post intervention.
-A mean micturition of ≥ 12 times per day (the average of the three Voiding Diary days) has been established as an exclusion criterion for the trial.
 The recommended duration for keeping a voiding diary ranges from 3 -14 days (Burton, 1984; Robb, 1985).
 The Steering Committee has selected a 3-Day Voiding Diary based on the results of reliability testing by Nygaard and Holcomb (2000) in women with genuine SUI.
 They reported a high correlation between the first 3 days of the diary and the last 4 days, suggesting that a 3-day diary is an appropriate outcome measure for clinical trials evaluating treatment for SUI.